ArdalanAhanchi/Cuda_Vector_Addition_Extra/README.md

                        In quiet mode, only the timing results are shown.
                        In Verbose mode, the matrices and residual are also shown.

-## Plotter
+## Parser
-Plotter is a program which parses the output from the program, and creates a 3D Plot.
+Parser is a program which reads the output data of the program, parses it, and can filter out / print specific data.
+In this implementation, it calculates FLOPS and prints them out to stdout.